wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 16 So did he return to his wickedness as a dog returneth to his vomit.

-17 Now about this time the number of the strong ship of Britain was increased, and great multitudes of the soldiers of the king came with them to the waters of the Chesapeake.
+17 Now about this time the number of the strong ships of Britain was increased, and great multitudes of the soldiers of the king came with them to the waters of the Chesapeake.

 18 And it came to pass, on the twenty-second day of the next month, that Cockburn, the chief captain of the ships of Britain, essayed to go against a small island, nigh unto Norfolk in the state of Virginia, called in the vernacular tongue, Crany Island.

 19 And the number of the men of Britain that went against the island was about five thousand ; and they began to get upon the shore at the dawning of the day.

-20 Near unto this place a few vessels of Columbia, commanded fry the gallant Casein, were hemmed in by about a score of the mighty ships of the king.
+20 Near unto this place a few vessels of Columbia, commanded by the gallant Cassin, were hemmed in by about a score of the mighty ships of the king.

-21 Now the fighting vessels under Cassin were mostly small, and were called gain boats, and they were little more than half a score in number.
+21 Now the fighting vessels under Cassin were mostly small, and were called gun-boats, and they were little more than half a score in number.

-22 Howbeit, but a few days before, they went against the Juno, a strong ship of Britain, and compelled her to depart from before the mouths of the destroying engines.
+22 Howbeit, but a few days before, they went against the Junon,* a strong ship of Britain, and compelled her to depart from before the mouths of the destroying engines.

+* British frigate, Junon.

-23 But this island was defenseless ; and there came to protect it an hundred brave seamen from the gun- boats, and an hundred and fifty valiant men from the Constellation, a lighting ship of the United States.
+23 But this island was defenceless ; and there came to protect it an hundred brave seamen from the gun-boats, and an hundred and fifty valiant men from the Constellation, a fighting ship of the United States.

-24 And they brought the destroying engines with them, and they let them loose upon the vessels of the king, and upon the men who were landing upon the
+24 And they brought the destroying engines with them, and they let them loose upon the vessels of the king, and upon the men who were landing upon the shore.

 25 And the thundering noise thereof astonished the servants of the king: for they knew there was but a handful of men upon the island.